k06a/DeluxeInjection/README.md

 ## Contribution

+– Wanna really help to project?<br/>
+– Help me to add more test and divide them by plugins.

+– Found any bugs?<br/>
+– Feel free to open issue or discuss to me directly [@k06a](https://twitter.com/k06a)!

+Contribution workflow:<br/>
-1. Fork repository
+1. Fork repository<br/>
-2. Create new branch from master
+2. Create new branch from master<br/>
-3. Commit to your newly created branch
+3. Commit to your newly created branch<br/>
 4. Open Pull Request and we will talk :)